epoberezkin/poberezkin.com/posts/2023-10-31-why-privacy-impossible-without-venture-funding.md

 ### Reality 4: Venture funding is the best way to build large consumer-focused companies

-Mass-market communication products have very low revenue per customer with much higher expectation of the product user experience than products for businesses.
-So while building technology for businesses is possible with little or no investment, this path is not viable for consumer Internet products - they require substantial investment to get to mass-adoption.
+Mass-market communication products have low revenue per customer with much higher expectations of the users than products for businesses.
+So while building technology for businesses can be possible with little or no investment, this path is not viable for consumer Internet products – they require substantial investment to get to mass-adoption.

-It's certainly possible to build initial prototypes and early versions of the product without or with very little outside funding, but it becomes impossible to sustain as the number of users and complexity of the product grows.
+It's certainly possible to build initial prototypes and early versions of the product without or with very little outside funding, like we did with v1 of SimpleX Chat, but it becomes impossible to sustain as the number of users and complexity of the product grows.

-So if we agree that real privacy requires a mass-market adoption of privacy-focused technology, then we should accept that venture funding is the only viable path to it, and to make sure that privacy of the users is not compromised in this path.
+So if we agree that real privacy requires a mass-market adoption of privacy-focused technology, then we should accept that venture funding is the only viable path to it, and to make sure that privacy of the users is not compromised on this path.

-## QED: Privacy is impossible without venture funding
+## QED: Global privacy is impossible without venture funding

 Without venture funding, it is impossible to create a consumer product that can compete with large technology companies.

-We believe that to achieve communication privacy we must build superior products that are private, convenient, user-friendly, and performant.
+We believe that to achieve communication privacy we must build superior products that are private and secure, convenient and user-friendly, reliable and performant.
 VC funding from the right investors will enable that.

-There is a growing number of privacy-focused tech companies providing technology solutions based on open-source software, such as [Start9 Labs](https://start9.com), and [Federated.Computer](https://federated.computer).
+There is a growing number of privacy-focused tech companies providing technology solutions based on open-source software.
 These companies are backed by VCs that believe that privacy will be demanded by the majority of people.

-And if you are interested to help us, spread the word, use SimpleX Chat with your friends, and donate a several dollars a month.
+We see our mission in making privacy so common that we would not need to think about it, as it would be protected by any technology product we use.
+If you want to help us build private and secure communication network, use SimpleX Chat with your friends and spread the word.

 [simplex]: https://simplex.chat